DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ssh ec2-user@IP-ADDRESS -i KEY
 ```

-With windows, use the putty tool.
+With windows, use the [Putty](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.70-installer.msi) tool.

 After you connect, type
 ```sh
 nomad
 ```
-just to check if nomad is installed.
+to check if nomad is installed.

-If yes, we need to create the server.hcl file.
-For this we can use the nano text editor.
+If everything is ok, we need to create the server.hcl file.
+For this we need to use a text editor.
+For this use case, we used nano.

 ```sh
 nano server.hcl